Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "What did he do?"

-Ava sighed and shook her head. *"Buenos días, Gordo.* And what he *did* was…" she gestured to Hannah, who was lolling on a cushion enjoying the early morning sun.
+Ava sighed and shook her head. *"Buenos días, Gordo.* And what he *did* was..." she gestured to Hannah, who was lolling on a cushion enjoying the early morning sun.

 It took Adam a few seconds to catch her meaning.